alaplanteCG/grab-zuora-settings/README.md

 2.)
 Copy example.json contents into default.json

 3.)
 Update all values in default.json with values specific to your tenant (if you don't know how to generate a Zuora ID / Secret pair, please google it)

+## Output
+Once it's ran sucessfully to completion, two reports should have been created in the `./reports` directory.

+1.)
+Zuora_Settings_Report.json

+This report contains all settings values successfully grabbed as well as the API path used to grab them.

+2.)
+Zuora_Error_Messages_Report.json

+This report contains all error messages from setting values unsuccesfully grabbed as well as the API path used to grab them.